History Taking Flight

 Museum visitors can get up close and personal with the museum’s aircraft, including, including this P-51C Mustang: The Boise Bee.

-Take, for instance, the story of Nat “Blackie” Adams who rescued George Bush Sr. from capture by the Japanese, and later became a Boise architect.
+Take, for instance, the story of Nat “Blackie” Adams, who rescued George H. W. Bush from Japanese capture and later became a Boise architect.

 Or the adventures of Sam Pollard, whose portrait hangs next to his army uniform… it is easy to envision him wearing it when he captured 107 German soldiers during WWII.